🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Can prediction markets be regulated like financial markets?

-Kalshi's CFTC registration demonstrates this is possible.
-A prediction market operating as a designated contract market (DCM) or swap execution facility (SEF) under CFTC oversight is fully legal for US participants.
+Kalshi's regulatory approval under CFTC authority proves this pathway exists.
+A prediction market structured as a designated contract market (DCM) or swap execution facility (SEF) with CFTC supervision operates lawfully for US-based traders.